Make Room For Memories: Renovation For A Growing Family

 Behind one side of the island is a large cabinet-level Jenn-Air fridge, an ice maker, a wall oven, and a warming drawer.
 The new kitchen provides an abundance of space for storage and display, and the Van Dykes use two side counters for a tea service station and coffee station.

 Across from the island is the new Thermador six-burner gas range, which has one of the widest ovens on the market—that’s what drew Gail and Luke to it.
 “It’s my favorite!”
 Luke says.
 Gail likes it for its width, “but it was also the prettiest one!” she admits with a smile.
 Luke loves using the range for his specialty in the kitchen: fish and seafood, particularly salmon.
 “I can make you salmon any way you want it,” he proudly states.
 A ledge sits behind the range along with a wall-mounted pot-filler faucet.
-Both husband and wife agree that the renovated kitchen with an updated plumbing system allows for more comfortable and enjoyable family dinners and makes holiday cooking a breeze.
+Both husband and wife agree that the renovated kitchen allows for more comfortable and enjoyable family dinners and makes holiday cooking a breeze.

 Apart from the great cooking tools and breathing room the new kitchen affords, Luke enjoys the cabinets from Tim Columbus at Columbus Woodworks.
 He especially appreciates the self-closing drawers in the kitchen, “so when [Gail’s] mad at me, she can’t slam the door,” he jokes.
 Gail’s favorite aspect of the new space is the natural sunlight in the kitchen that streams in.
 She’s spotted foxes, woodpeckers, and up to a dozen deer at a time from out the kitchen and sunroom windows.